indiehd/docs/domain-knowledge/BUSINESS-RULES.md

 When a `User` is associated with an `Artist`, additional provisions apply when deleting an `Account`.

-When an `Artist` requests that its `Account` be deleted, the deletion is queued, pending an eligibility check is against the following rules:
+When an `Artist` requests that its `Account` be deleted, a `Deletion` record is created, which references the `User`.

+Every so often, a scheduled task is executed that retrieves all `Deletion` records and evaluates their eligibility against the following rules:

-1. All albums have been disabled (this prevents customers from making further purchases, which would extend the deletion timeline for 90 more days).
+1. All `Albums` have been disabled (this prevents customers from making further purchases, which would extend the deletion timeline for 90 more days).
 2. All monies owed to the `Artist` have been paid to its associated `CatalogEntity`.
 3. 90 days have elapsed since a customer last purchased the `Artist's` content.
-4. All of the `Artist's` albums have been deleted.
+4. All of the `Artist's` albums have been soft-deleted.
 5. All of the `Artist's` uploaded images have been deleted.

-Once every 24 hours, eligibility is evaluated, and if any of those statements is false, the `Account` is ineligible for deletion, and the service will complete any steps that it can, automatically, before the next evaluation.
+The service attempts to satisfy each requirement, where applicable, before evaluating it for truth.
+For example, before evaluating the first rule, the system attempts to disable all of the `User's` `Albums`, and then it verifies that all of the `User's` `Albums` are in fact disabled before proceeding to the next rule.
+The service cannot directly take action against some rules, however, such as rules 2 and 3, each of which is essentially a "waiting game".
+When the service encounters a rule that evaluates to false, it stops processing the deletion and will re-attempt on its next scheduled execution.

-Eventually, all statements will evaluate as true, at which time the `Account`, and all associated content (database records and files) is hard-deleted.

-Upon successful deletion, the following objects are deleted, *inside a transaction* (and in this order, to prevent foreign key failures):
+Once all statements evaluate to true, the `User` model, _with_ the `Account` and `CatalogEntity` relationships eager-loaded, is copied into the local variable scope, then the following objects are deleted, *inside a transaction* (and in this order, to prevent foreign key failures):

 - `OrderItem`
 - `Order`
 - `Profile`
+- `CatalogEntity`
 - `Account`
 - `User`

-*Before the transaction is committed*, a confirmation email message is queued to be sent to the email address associated with the `User` record.
-Upon successful queueing, the transaction is committed.
+Upon success, the confirmation email messages are queued to be sent to _each unique_ email address associated with the `User`, `Account`, and `CatalogEntity` models that were previously copied into the local variable scope.
+The message content is the same in all cases; it addresses the user by `$account->first_name
+$account->last_name` and explains that they deleted all their data, while making explicit reference to the `Artist` or `Label` by its `moniker`.

+Once all email jobs have been queued successfully, the `Deletion` record is deleted.
+If a queued email job fails terminally, the `User` will not be notified that their data was deleted successfully, which is an unavoidable side-effect of truly and thoroughly expunging all of the `User's` data upon request.

 #### For Label